Twin Perspectives

 visiting lanzarote in october

-What should families pack for a Lanzarote holiday in October?
+What Should Families Pack for a Lanzarote Holiday in October?

-Packing list for kids: Lanzarote in October
+Packing List for Kids: Lanzarote in October

-Packing for kids for Lanzarote in October is fairly straightforward.
 You’ll just want to factor in the warmer days and cooler nights, as well as any pool time.
-With its mild temperatures, it’s unlikely you’ll need to be factoring in extreme heat, and can probably cover most bases from your child’s summer wardrobe already (provided they haven’t grown again!)
+With its mild temperatures, it’s unlikely you’ll need to consider extreme heat and can probably cover most bases already (provided they haven’t grown again!)

-Here’s everything I packed for my 3-year old on our holiday to Lanzarote last year, and what I’ll be packing again this October:
+Here’s everything I packed for my 3-year old on our holiday to Lanzarote last year and what I’ll be packing again this October:

 1. Swimming costume/shorts